Leon Ayinde

-Leon Zion Oluwatobi Ayinde (born 5 September 2004) is an Irish professional footballer who plays as a Winger for EFL Championship club Ipswich Town and is a Republic of Ireland youth international.
+Leon Zion Oluwatobi Ayinde (born 5 September 2004) is an Irish professional footballer who plays as a winger for club Doncaster Rovers and is a Republic of Ireland youth international.

 Ayinde was born in Cork and played youth football with St. Mary's and Cork City before being signed by Ipswich Town.
-He would go on to spend a season on loan with Rochdale.
+He has also spent time on loan with Rochdale.

 Youth career

 Ayinde first played junior football for Munster Senior League side St. Mary's, before joining by local League of Ireland club Cork City at Under-14 level.

 Club career

 Cork City

 On 28 March 2022 Ayinde made his senior debut for Cork at the age of 17 in the Munster Senior Cup in a 3–0 win over Midleton.

 Ipswich Town

-On 31 January 2023 Ayinde was signed by EFL Championship side Ipswich Town.
-Ayinde mad his first appearance on the bench for Ipswich on 9 August 2023 in an EFL Cup match vs Bristol Rovers.
+On 31 January 2023, Ayinde was signed by EFL Championship side Ipswich Town.
+Ayinde made his first appearance on the bench for Ipswich on 9 August 2023 in an EFL Cup match vs Bristol Rovers.